Bula, Indonesia

 Bula is a small town and kecamatan on the northeastern coast of the Indonesian island of Seram.
 It is the capital of the East Seram Regency.
-According to the 2010 census, the district had a population of 24,037 people, but it has subsequently been split into three separate districts, with the reduced Bula district having a population of 15,812 at 2014.
+According to the 2010 census, the district had a population of 24,037 people, but it has subsequently been split into three separate districts, with the reduced Bula District having a population of 26,695 at mid 2023; within the district, the town of Bula had 12,890 inhabitants as at mid 2022.
 In the vicinity are the Bula Fields, with notable oil reserves, which were established in 1919.
-A number of people in the district speak the Masiwang language.
+A number of people in the district speak the indigenous Masiwang language.